- Troubleshoot "page flashing" or "flickering" (the original page appears briefly before loading the variation)

 If you’ve checked your snippet and variation code, and they’re not the source of the problem, try these other solutions.
 The first solution requires custom code from a technical resource, and the second is a trade-off between page load speed and flashing.

 We recommend using these solutions only as a last resort, if the other solutions haven’t worked.

 Hide the body of the page until Optimizely is finished running.
 For persistent flashing issues, you may want to hide the body of the page until the variation code has completed.
 With the help of a technical resource, insert a line of jQuery, that hides the body of the page, before your existing variation code.
 Then insert another line of jQuery after your existing variation code to reveal the body again.
 This option will not decrease page load time but it will eliminate flashing.

 Load Optimizely asynchronously.
 For persistent page loading issues, the Optimizely snippet can be implemented asynchronously instead of synchronously.
 Asynchronous loading eliminates any delay in page load times but greatly increases the chances of flashing.
 Our Knowledge Base article on synchronous and asynchronous snippet loading elaborates on asynchronous snippet implementation, as well as the strengths and drawbacks of both load types.

 Still seeing page flashing or slow load times?
 The Optimizely snippet is distributed by our global CDN partners, and balanced between them to offer the best performance possible for your visitors.

 Persistently long (over 1000ms) page load times are often due to circumstances beyond the scope of Optimizely.
 In these cases, dramatic improvements can be realized after working with your local internet service provider (ISP) to optimize your domain name system (DNS) performance.

 Still seeing this issue?
-Reach out to the Optiverse community, and we can help troubleshoot further.
+Reach out to support, and we can help troubleshoot further.